|Budget: $70m (estimated)||Financed by: Warner Bros; Village Roadshow|

 |Overseas Gross: $45,933,300|

-Rumor Has It was originally budgeted at $40 million by Warner Bros and Village Roadshow, but the film had a troubled start when screenwriter Ted Griffin was fired after eight days in his first directing job.
-Warner Bros head Alan Horn quickly hired Rob Reiner to replace Griffin and keep the project from folding and the film ended with an estimated budget at $70 million.
-Rumor Has It opened in the US in a very crowded end of the year Christmas market, with a glut of new openers: Fun with Dick and Jane, Cheaper by the Dozen 2, The Ringer, Wolf Creek and the wide expansion of both Memoirs of a Geisha and The Producers.
-Warner Bros had low exceptions for the film at the box office and what was originally developed as a prestige pic, received mostly terrible reviews.
-It would also be competing with The Family Stone in its second weekend for similar auds and Rumor Has It came in within those low expectations with $7,515,531 in 2,815 theaters.
-It placed #10 over the holiday frame.
-Rumor Has It saw a second week increase to $11,790,273 over the New Year’s frame and saw a modest 39.1% third weekend decline to $5,702,435 but the film closed its run with $43,000,262 — which is troubling for a film with a $70 million price tag and tens of millions more to market.
+Rumor Has It was originally budgeted at $40m by backers Warner Bros and Village Roadshow, but the film had a troubled start when screenwriter Ted Griffin was fired after eight days in his first directing job.
+Warner Entertainment prexy Alan Horn quickly hired Rob Reiner to replace Geffin and keep the project from folding and the film ended with an estimated budget at $70m.
+Rumor Has It opened in the US in a very crowed end of the year Christmas market and Warner Bros had low exceptions for the film at the box office and it came in within those expectations with $7,515,531 in 2,815 theaters.
+Rumor Has It saw a second week increase to $11,790,273 and saw a modest 39.1% third weekend decline to $5,702,435 but the film closed its run with $43,000,262 — which is troubling for a film with a $70m price tag and tens of millions more to market.
 Warner Bros distributed the film in most overseas territories, where it pulled in mostly weak numbers.
-WB saw a soft $4.4 million in the UK, an OK $7.3 million in Germany and Village Roadshow distributed in Australia to an ok $6.2 million.
-The overseas cume was $45,933,300 bringing the worldwide total to $88.9 million, which would leave WB with about $48.8 million after theaters take their percentage of the gross, which would not cover the worldwide P&A costs and leave the budget in the red.
-Domestic home video sales were $21 million (less after resellers take their cut and manufacturing costs).
+WB saw a soft $4.4m in the UK, an OK $7.3m in Germany and Village Roadshow distributed in Australia to an ok $6.2m.
+The overseas total was $45,933,300 bringing the worldwide total to $88.9m, which would leave WB with about $48.8m after theaters take their percentage of the gross, which would not quite cover the worldwide P&A costs and leave the budget in the red.
+Decent domestic home video sales around $36m (less after resellers take their cut and manufacturing costs) would help pad the loss.